webofdata/specification-archived/specification.md

 ### Operation Update Store Entity

-The entity for a store can be updated by using a POST request.
+The optional `update-store-entity` operation allows the entity for a store to be updated by using a POST request.
 The body of the request contains the new representation for the store entity.

 <pre>